surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 21.3.0-dev.1 =
+= 21.3.0-rc.1 =

-(2025/07/21) Fixed a potential Schema product "brand" property error by preventing more than one product brand from being added.
+(2025/07/21) Added a check for 'noindex' on product brands before including them in the Schema product markup.

 = 21.2.0 =